cogawi/resume/resume.md

 ### Design and Integration Engineer

-- Led design work on a passenger boarding stair for the 737, coordinating with engineers and manufacturing.
+- Led design work on a passenger loading stair for the 737, working with engineers and manufacturing.
 - Conducted root cause analysis of failed aircraft waste valves, working with suppliers and customers.
 - Designed an aircraft galley drain system integrating structure, sensors, and plumbing.